Spanish verbs: The indicative

 The indicative mood has five simple tenses, each of which has a corresponding perfect form.
 In older classifications, the conditional tenses were considered part of an independent conditional mood, but now are grouped with the indicative.
 Continuous forms (such as estoy hablando) are usually not considered part of the verbal paradigm, though they often appear in books addressed to English speakers who are learning Spanish.
 Modern grammatical studies count only the simple forms as tenses, and the other forms as products of tenses and aspects.

 Simple tenses (tiempos simples)

 The simple tenses are the forms of the verb without the use of a modal or helping verb.
 The following are the simple tenses and their uses:

 Present (presente)

-The present tense is formed with the endings shown below: